The three vital lifelines retailers will need to adapt and survive COVID-19.

 They’ve got Excel spreadsheets or tools that are helping them process that information, but they’re pushing them through industrial-age operational practices – 155-page management information reports every four weeks, that apparently someone has to read, or everyone has to read, to find something out of that.
 There are no conversations around, “What are the critical actions?
 Who is doing what to fix that issue?
 Did it work?
 Who else across the business can replicate these successes?”

 Look at something like HubSpot or Mailchimp.
-With them, you can send out an email campaign to 15,000 segmented and qualified leads, A/B split test it in real time, see immediately that ‘A’ is getting a 12% open rate, but only a 2% click through rate, while ‘B’ is getting a 10% OR but 7% CTR, and produce an optimised iteration ‘C’ almost instantly.
+With them, you can send out an email campaign to 15,000 segmented and qualified leads, A/B split test it in real time, see immediately that ‘A’ is getting a 12% open rate, but only a 2% click through rate, while ‘B’ is getting a 10% OR but 7% CTR, and produce an optimized iteration ‘C’ almost instantly.
 You can track in granular detail which links are being clicked the most and which subsets of your recipients are most engaged, on which day of the week and at what time.
 You can measure every single element of your campaign, and see what works and what doesn’t work.

 Finance teams are doing nothing like this at all, there are next to zero “inflight” actions.
 They have no comparative numbers on what is being done, by who, how quickly, or how effectively.
 However, some finance teams are tackling this problem head on.
 As Phil Thorne, CFO of Quorso, explained at our recent CFO Debate, “Our Agile Performance Improvement tool surfaced an insight to the finance team of one of our clients, for saving gas costs across their restaurant chain by turning on kitchen gas burners later in the morning.
 Action was initiated and tracked by Quorso and the positive impact immediately measured and scaled.
 There was an 8% reduction in gas costs in the first month and £200 of incremental profit is being made each week in every restaurant.”

-Marketing runs end-to-end from a single, centralised team.
+Marketing runs end-to-end from a single, centralized team.
 That team is responsible for everything, from analysis to execution to measurement.
 Financial insight-driven performance improvement, however, is messier.
 It involves performance managing all teams across all levels and functions of the business.
 Determining accountability is therefore a lot trickier.

 So finance teams need to understand the business and where people’s responsibilities lie – who can escalate, make change and who can not is really important – and they need the tools to be able to connect all of these people together and manage performance holistically.